Convert Your Evaluation Panorama to a Production Panorama

 If you have an evaluation Panorama™ virtual appliance in Panorama mode configured with a local Log Collector, you can convert it to a production Panorama by migrating the configuration from the evaluation Panorama to the production Panorama and modifying as needed.

 Logs ingested by the Log Collector on a Panorama virtual appliance cannot be migrated.
-This means that logs ingested by the local Log Collector during the evaluation period are lost.

 - Plan the migration.